burger

 2. The percentage of messages from your domain that pass the DMARC verification process.

-3. The servers or services that send emails failing DMARC checks.
+3. The servers or services that send emails failing DMARC verifications.

 4. The DMARC actions performed by the receiving server for unauthenticated messages from your domain (none, quarantine, or reject).

-When the reports indicate that most of the emails pass the DMARC checks successfully, it is recommended to strengthen your DMARC settings by imposing stricter measures.
+When the reports indicate that most emails pass DMARC verifications successfully, it is recommended to strengthen your DMARC settings by imposing stricter measures.
 This will enhance the protection of your domain against spoofing.

 It is also possible to receive copies of problematic emails.

-It is recommended to use an external service to analyze DMARC reports, such as for example https://dmarcadvisor.com/dmarc-analyzer/.
+It is recommended to use an external service to analyze a DMARC report, such as e.g. https://dmarcadvisor.com/dmarc-analyzer/.

-To disable the sending of a DMARC report if you still have a Service Mail (otherwise, read below):
+To deactivate the sending of a DMARC report if you still have a Mail Service (otherwise, see below):

 1. Click here to access the management of your product on the Infomaniak Manager (need help?).